Elizemiku/Interactive-Graphics/README.md

 # Interactive-Graphics
-A presentation about interactive graphics using the sharingan package in R studio
+A presentation about interactive graphics using the xaringan package in R studio